usnistgov/ndn-dpdk/iface/socketface/README.md

 ## Receive Path

 A goroutine running `impl.RxLoop` function reads from the socket, and queues L2 frames in `iface.ChanRxGroup`.
-Calling code must run `iface.ChanRxGroup` in an LCore to receive these packets.
+Calling code must add `iface.ChanRxGroup` to a TxLoop to receive these packets.

 On a datagram-oriented socket, each incoming datagram is an L2 frame.
 The implementation casts DPDK mbuf's internal buffer as a `[]byte`, and does not copy the frame bytes.